The Plasma & Space Propulsion Team (EP2)

 Mario Merino

-Mario Merino (Associate Professor)
+Mario Merino (Full Professor)

 Research lines: Magnetized and un-magnetized plasma jet expansions, magnetic nozzles, plasma-wave interactions, and space debris active removal